apache/incubator-retired-slider/src/site/markdown/developing/building.md

     git clone http://git-wip-us.apache.org/repos/asf/accumulo.git

-Check out branch 1.5.1-SNAPSHOT
+Check out branch 1.6.1-SNAPSHOT

+    git checkout 1.6.1-SNAPSHOT

 In the accumulo project directory, build it

     mvn clean install -Passemble -DskipTests -Dmaven.javadoc.skip=true \
      -Dhadoop.profile=2

-The default Hadoop version for accumulo-1.5.1 is hadoop 2.4.0; to build against a different version use the command
+The default Hadoop version for accumulo-1.6.1 is hadoop 2.4.0; to build against a different version use the command

     mvn clean install -Passemble -DskipTests -Dmaven.javadoc.skip=true \
      -Dhadoop.profile=2  -Dhadoop.version=$HADOOP_VERSION

 This creates an accumulo tar.gz file in `assemble/target/`.
-Unzip then untar this, to create a .tar file and an expanded directory
+Extract this to create an expanded directory

-    accumulo/assemble/target/accumulo-1.5.1-SNAPSHOT-bin.tar
+    accumulo/assemble/target/accumulo-1.6.1-SNAPSHOT-bin.tar.gz

  This can be done with the command sequence

-    export ACCUMULO_VERSION=1.5.1-SNAPSHOT
+    export ACCUMULO_VERSION=1.6.1-SNAPSHOT

     pushd assemble/target/
     gunzip -f accumulo-$ACCUMULO_VERSION-bin.tar.gz
-    tar -xvf accumulo-$ACCUMULO_VERSION-bin.tar
+    tar -xvf accumulo-$ACCUMULO_VERSION-bin.tar.gz
     popd

 Note that the final location of the accumulo files is needed for the configuration, it may be directly under target/ or it may be in a subdirectory, with a path such as `target/accumulo-$ACCUMULO_VERSION-dev/accumulo-$ACCUMULO_VERSION/`